-Intervention: VE is a year-long class in which students run a virtual firm.
+Intervention: VE is a year-long high school class in which students run a virtual firm.
 Individual students assume specific roles, such as CEO, marketing manager, or human resources employee.
 Together, the students develop and implement a strategy for the firm and participate in a virtual economy with other VE firms.
 The curriculum is provided by Virtual Enterprises International (VEI), a non-profit organization that also provides training for the VE teachers (known as facilitators), provides virtual start-up capital to the firms, and runs the online marketplace in which firms sell their goods or services.
 Treatment students will be assigned to the VE class, which has already been adopted in all participating schools.
 Treatment students will also have the option to take advantage of several other opportunities provided by VEI, including participating in business plan competitions at which they pitch their ideas to business professionals, and attending workshops on leadership and business skills.

-Data Analytic Strategy: To analyze the experimental data, the research team will use linear regression methods that account for time-invariant and time-varying student characteristics.
+Data Analytic Strategy: The research team will combine propensity score matching with a difference-in-difference approach (when baseline outcomes are observed) that accounts for time-invariant and time-varying student characteristics.
 The team will assess mediators through structural equation modeling and will examine moderation by interacting treatment status with each moderator.
 To identify implementation fidelity and challenges to implementation, they will systematically code and analyze interview and focus group data using a coding structure based on the adherence constructs and variables.

 Cost Analysis: The research team will use the "ingredients method," summing up the costs of all "ingredients" required for implementation of the VE program.
 They will group costs into four categories: program payments to VEI, personnel costs, materials, and facilities.
 They will calculate the cost-effectiveness ratio (CER) by dividing the per-student cost by the estimated effect sizes.